This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 • Instant Pot 6QT: 1000W × 1.5 hours actual = 1.5 kWh = $0.24

 The Instant Pot saves $0.11 per cooking session despite higher wattage.
 Over a year of regular use, that’s $25-40 in energy savings.
+For a deeper dive into appliance electricity costs, see our air fryer energy cost guide.
+Also check our energy calculator for custom pricing based on your local rates.

 The Frozen Meat Problem